DataHenHQ/documentations/source/how_tos.rst

 .. code-block:: bash

    $ echo "gem 'roo', '~> 2.7.1'" > Gemfile
-   $ bundle install # this will create a Gemfile.lock
-   $ ls -alth | grep Gemfile
-   total 32
-   -rw-r--r--   1 johndoe  staff    22B 19 Dec 23:43 Gemfile
-   -rw-r--r--   1 johndoe  staff   286B 19 Dec 22:07 Gemfile.lock
-   $ git add . # and then you should commit the whole thing into Git repo
+   $ git add Gemfile # and then you should commit the whole thing into Git repo
    $ git commit -m 'added Gemfile'
    $ git push origin